QPoker/QMatic/README.md

 $ yarn run lint:fix
 ```
 ## Contact Us
-Should you have any technical questions or want to share feedback about our project, feel free to email: m.r.mousavi@qpoker.io Or m.r.mousavi.n@gmail.com.
+Should you have any technical questions or want to share feedback about our project, feel free to email: m.r.mousavi.n@gmail.com.
 We would love to hear from you!

 ## License
 QPoker Contracts are released under the [MIT License](./LICENSE).